Little Dragon

 Little Dragon are a Swedish electronic music band from Gothenburg, Sweden, formed in 1996.
 The band consists of Yukimi Nagano (vocals, percussion), Erik Bodin (drums), Fredrik Wallin (bass) and Håkan Wirenstrand (keyboards).

 Little Dragon's first release was the double A-side seven-inch vinyl single "Twice"/"Test", released on the Off the Wall label in 2006.
-The following year, the band signed with the larger British independent label Peacefrog Records and released their eponymous debut album in August 2007.
+The following year, the band signed with the larger British independent label Peacefrog Records and released their debut album Little Dragon in August 2007.
 Their second album, Machine Dreams, was released in August 2009, and gathered favourable reviews.
 The third album, Ritual Union, was released in July 2011 and was ranked at number 41 on Rolling Stone list of the 50 Best Albums of 2011.
 Clash placed it at number 31 on its list of The Top 40 Albums of 2011.

 The band's fourth studio album, Nabuma Rubberband, was released in May 2014 by Because Music and was met with critical acclaim.
 It received a nomination for Best Dance/Electronic Album at the 57th Annual Grammy Awards.
 The band's fifth studio album, Season High, was released on 14 April 2017.
 New Me, Same Us, the band's sixth studio album, was released on 27 March 2020.
+Their most recent album, Slugs of Love, was released on 7 July 2023.